s-a/sublime-text-refactor/README.md

 Dependencies
 ============
-- This Plugin makes makes heavy usage of Node.js.
+- This Plugin makes heavy usage of Node.js.
 So it need a local installation of http://nodejs.org
 - mocha (only for testing)

 Usage